 BCTF President Lambert Speaks out at Vancouver Rally

 That’s powerful and resonates with the vast system of public support that is turning out for the rallies across the province.
 To try and govern workers– to try and suppress a labour movement that is ascendent and increasingly unified– with this might of legislation, Bill 22, is foolish.
 The opposition party, the NDP in BC, is doing all it can to undermine and debate this anti-democratic legislation that is Bill 22.
 Adrian Dix, Leader of the NDP, guaranteed the labour movement yesterday in Victoria that his party was not resting and would do everything in its power to give teachers the fair right to bargain– a right that every public or private sector union or professional association deserves.

-Tagged Budgets & Funding, Government, K-12 issues, Legal issues, Strikes, Strikes & Labor Disputes, Working conditions
+Tagged Budgets & Funding, Government, K-12 issues, Legal issues, Protests, Strikes, Strikes & Labor Disputes, Students, Teachers, Working conditions

 BC Legislature Bill 22, undermining teachers’ / BCTF rights to fair bargaining and job action.
 BOO !

 (1) An employee, the BCTF or an officer of the BCTF or of a local of the BCTF or a representative of the BCTF or of a local of the BCTF, who contravenes section 3 (1) (b), (c) or (e), as the case may be, commits an offence and is liable to the following:

 (a) in the case of an employee, a fine amount of not more than $475 for each day on which the offence occurs;

 (b) in the case of the BCTF, a fine amount of not less than $1.3 million for each day on which the offence occurs;